pism/greenland_calving/README.md

       rclone ls greenland_calving:
       ```

-8. **Download Third-Party Data.** This step downloads datasets borrowed from other papers, referenced in this study.
+10. **Download Third-Party Data.** This step downloads datasets borrowed from other papers, referenced in this study.
 If any of the steps don't work, look in the relevant section of `a01_download_data.py`, go to the relevant paper online, and download the data by hand.
   ```
   python a01_download_data.py
   ```
   **NOTES:**

+  1. If the download script fails, it will pick up where it left off when you re-run.
   1. If automatic download of a dataset does not work, information on its source is in the file `a01_download_data.py`, allowing it to be downloaded by hand.
-  1. If the download script fails, it will pick up where it left off if you re-run.